ptrd/flupke/readme.md

 - only synchronous requests are supported (i.e. `client.sendAsync()` won't do anything usefull)
 - request headers are ignored
-- POST and PUT are not yet supported
 - each send creates a new HTTP3 (and thus a new QUIC) connection, so multiplexing is not yet supported.
   Of course, support for multiplexing _will_ be added, as this is one of the major features of HTTP3/QUIC.